 Newcastle to Manchester United, 1995

-He began the following season impressively, prompting Manchester United manager Sir Alex Ferguson to make an audacious £7m offer for the forward.
+He began the following season in similarly impressive fashion, his form persuading Manchester United manager Sir Alex Ferguson to make an audacious £7m offer for the forward.

 Much to the dismay of the Newcastle fans, Cole moved to Old Trafford in a shock move with winger Kieth Gillespie going the other way in part-exchange.

-Cole would go on to strike up a fine partnership with Dwight Yorke and score over 100 goals at United, winning five league titles and the 1999 Champions League.
+Cole would go on to strike up a fine partnership with Dwight Yorke and scored over 100 goals at United, winning five league titles and the 1999 Champions League.

 Dennis Bergkamp, £7.5m